 Use an enterprise VDR (iDeals, Datasite, Intralinks) if:

-Ellty won't replace enterprise VDRs for a $100M acquisition with 30 parties and 5,000 documents.
-But for most startup fundraising - seed through Series B - it handles what you need at a price that makes sense.
+Ellty won't replace an enterprise VDR for a $100M acquisition.
+But for most deal processes - fundraising rounds, early-stage M&A, consulting engagements, real estate transactions, and anything in between - it covers what you need at a price that actually makes sense.

 Unlike enterprise VDRs that require sales calls and implementation support, Ellty is self-serve.
 You can have a data room live in under an hour.